min2ha/ukwa-site/content/target/44646/index.en.md

   "subject": "Brexit"
 }

-# Brexit: how did news media play a role?

 An analyses of the EU Referendum result and the role the mainstream media played in shaping the argument.